openoms/bitcoin-tutorials/electrs/README.md

 To download this script, make executable and run:
 `$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrs_automation_for_Eclair.sh && sudo chmod +x electrs_automation_for_Eclair.sh && ./electrs_automation_for_Eclair.sh`

-For the certificate to be obtained successfully a dynamic DNS and port forwarding is needed Need to forward port 80 to the IP of your RaspiBlitz for certbot Forward port 50002 to be able to access you electrs from outside of your LAN
+For the certificate to be obtained successfully a dynamic DNS and port forwarding is needed.
+Forward port 80 to the IP of your RaspiBlitz for certbot.
+Forward port 50002 to be able to access electrs from the outside of your LAN.

 ---